petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Grafana and Prometheus (Custom Metrics)

-0. Do all steps from the [Grafana and Prometheus ](#grafana-and-prometheus-default-metrics) section above!
+0. Do all steps from the [Grafana and Prometheus (Default Metrics)](#grafana-and-prometheus-default-metrics) section above!

 1. In the .NET Application, install `prometheus-net` and `prometheus-net.AspNetCore` NuGet packages.